opinsys/backbone.sharedcollection/README.md

 synchronization using Backbone.SharedCollection instead of just localStorage persistence.

-This library was orignally created in [Pahvi Project](https://github.com/opinsys/pahvi).
+This library was originally created in [Pahvi Project](https://github.com/opinsys/pahvi).

 ## Installation